arielherself/espresso/README.raw.md

 At least one person died and several were injured in the third consecutive day of Russian [strikes](https://www.economist.com/ukraine-crisis) on Kyiv, Ukraine’s capital.
 Recalling attacks also at Christmas and Easter, Volodymyr Zelensky, Ukraine’s president, claimed that Russia was “for the devil”.
 Sergei Shoigu, <strong>Russia’s </strong>defence minister, claimed that victory over Ukraine was “inevitable”, but admitted that Russia would begin 2023 in a “difficult military-political situation”.

 The <strong>New Year </strong>has been celebrated around the world—in many places, without restrictions for the first time since the coronavirus pandemic began.
 Crowds gathered in China despite the sharp rise in coronavirus infections.
-But the turn of the year passed without the usual fireworks in Red Square, in Moscow; and the streets of Kyiv, a city under curfew, were quiet.
+But the turn of the year passed without the usual fireworks in Red Square, in Moscow; and the streets of Kyiv, a city under curfew, were empty.
 Malaysia’s government cancelled an event in Kuala Lumpur after a landslide in the country killed dozens and displaced thousands.

 Xi Jinping, <strong>China’s </strong>president, said his country “unswervingly stands on the right side of history”.
 In a televised New Year’s Eve address Mr Xi also acknowledged that his country had “entered a new phase” in its response to the [covid-19 pandemic](https://www.economist.com/china/2022/12/28/covid-19-is-tearing-through-china) and faced “tough challenges”.
 Meanwhile the Philippines became the latest country to restrict or increase checks on travellers from China.